 - 1. Before suspending a student, a Principal or Superintendent must (a) inform the student, either orally or in writing, what misconduct he or she is accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension; and (c) give the student an opportunity to present his or her version of the incident. - 2.
 If the Principal or Superintendent concludes that the student has engaged in misconduct punishable by suspension, the procedures described below apply unless the student has a disability.
-(If the student has a disability, the procedures described in the policy dealing with the discipline of students with disabilities apply.) - 3.
-The Principal or Superintendent should determine whether the student should be suspended or alternative measures would be appropriate. - 4.
+(If the student has a disability, the procedures described in the policy dealing with the discipline of students with disabilities apply.)

+- 3. The Principal or Superintendent should determine whether the student should be suspended or alternative measures would be appropriate. - 4.
 If suspension is imposed, the student's parent/guardian must be promptly notified of the suspension and the reasons for the action. - 5.
-Any suspension by a Principal must be reported, immediately and in writing.
+Any suspension by a Principal must be reported immediately and in writing.
 The Superintendent may revoke the suspension, either in part or in full, at any time. - 6.
 Students, while under suspension, are prohibited from participation in, or attendance at, any school-sponsored activities or programs. - 7.
 If a suspension is for more than ten (10) school days, the following rules also apply: - a.
-The student, his or her parent/guardian or others having custodial care have a right to appeal the Superintendent's decision to the Board or a committee of the Board appointed by the Board president. - b.
-If the student gives notice that he or she wishes to appeal the suspension to the Board, the suspension shall stay until the Board renders its decision, unless in the Superintendent's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, in which case the student may be immediately removed from school and the notice and hearing shall follow as soon as practicable. - c.
-All notices of appeal shall be submitted to the Superintendent in writing. - d.
-The Superintendent, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Superintendent, and the reasons for the action. - e.
-Upon receipt of a notice of appeal, the Board will schedule a hearing and within a reasonable time in advance of the scheduled date, will notify, by hand delivery or by certified mail to the last known address of the appealing party, of the date, time and place of the hearing and of the right to an attorney licensed to practice law in the State of Missouri, to call witnesses, and to present evidence at the hearing. - f.
+The student, his or her parent/guardian will have a Review Meeting with school administration and the Director of Student Services (superintendent's designee).
+During this meeting, suspension outcomes will be discussed, including long-term suspension. - b.
+The student, his or her parent/guardian or others having custodial care have a right to appeal the Superintendent's decision to the Board or a committee of the Board appointed by the Board president. - c.
+If the student gives notice that he or she wishes to appeal the suspension to the Board, the suspension shall stay until the Board renders its decision, unless in the Superintendent's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, in which case the student may be immediately removed from school and the notice and hearing shall follow as soon as practicable. - d.
+All notices of appeal shall be submitted to the Superintendent in writing. - e.
+The Superintendent, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Superintendent, and the reasons for the action. - f.
+Upon receipt of a notice of appeal, the Board will schedule a hearing and within a reasonable time in advance of the scheduled date, will notify, by hand delivery or by certified mail to the last known address of the appealing party, of the date, time and place of the hearing and of the right to an attorney licensed to practice law in the State of Missouri, to call witnesses, and to present evidence at the hearing. - g.
 Hearings of appealed suspensions will be conducted as described in the policy dealing with student disciplinary hearings.